LinkedIn Expert Tips: the Complete GuideJune 14th, 2022

 9. Always include a current job entry Yes, even if you’re currently unemployed.
 Doing so will help recruiters find you since most of them exclusively use the current title box to search for candidates.
 Make sure you’re not missed out and include a dummy job listing like: “Full-Time Student/Front-End Developer in Training” followed by a phrase like ‘In Transition’ or ‘Seeking New Opportunity’ in the Company Name box.

 Yes, make sure people can find you.
 Please remember this one: include you email address, blog or social media handle to the contact information.
-Simple, but oh-so-easy to forget.
+Simple, but not-so-easy to forget.

 11. Do your research